Dispatcher & dispatching rules

 Depending on the operator applied, the cases may have different specification formats.

-Our business constraints here is to only accept beers coming from Belgium 🇧🇪, otherwise we have to return the Not accepted response.
-We may edit our dispatching rule to use the equals operator and save, and we can check this rule is applied to our operation.
-This override of rule will be persisted into Microcks and will survive future discoveries and refreshed of this API version.
+Our business constraint here is to only accept beers coming from Belgium 🇧🇪; otherwise, we have to return the Not accepted response.
+We may edit our dispatching rule to use the equals operator and save, and we can check that this rule is applied to our operation.
+This rule override will be persisted into Microcks and will survive future discoveries and refreshes of this API version.

-💡 We recommend having an in-depth look at the exemple provided on the page to fully understand the power of different options.
+💡 We recommend having an in-depth look at the example provided on the page to fully understand the power of different options.

 Illustration